mr-nfamous/ungop/readme.md

 Vector values are represented by 32, 64, or 128 contiguous bits packed into 4, 8, or 16 contiguous bytes, respectively.
-This string of bits is then split into one or more 1, 8, 16, 32, or 64 bit "lanes", the number of which being however many can fit in the containing vector.
+This string of bits is then split into one or more 1, 8, 16, 32, or 64 bit numbered "lanes".
+The number of lanes is based on the vector width divided by the element width.
 There are never any padding bits between vector elements.

 Like arrays, the type of value stored in a lane is known as the vector's element type.
-On architectures with a little endian vector representation, which are the only targets we presently support, the vector lane number and array index of a particular multibit element are equivalent, while on architectures with a big endian vector representation, the lowest lane will be the highest index.
+On architectures with a little endian vector representation, which are the only targets we presently support, the vector lane number and array index of a particular multibit element will be equivalent, while on architectures with a big endian vector representation, the lowest lane will have the highest index.
 Boolean vector lanes are numbered according to the bits position and are thus the same on all platforms.

 The following figures illustrate the relationship between "vector lane" and "array index" of a particular element for